VidhiShah195/US-Flight-Patterns-and-Delay-Analysis/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://us-flight-patterns-and-delay-analysis-ptzkkfcqbyimnljkpxg2fx.streamlit.app/)

 ## Introduction
 In today's bustling world of air travel, understanding the intricacies of flight patterns can be as challenging as navigating the skies themselves.
-While data on flight schedules, cancellations, and delays is readily available, making sense of this wealth of information poses its own set of hurdles.
+While data on flight schedules, cancellations, and delays is readily available (that too in huge chunks), making sense of this wealth of information poses its own set of hurdles.
 That's where my Streamlit app comes in as it is designed to help you unravel the mysteries of air travel trends in the United States from January to August of 2023.
 It aims to shed light on the overarching information hidden within the data through a series of visualizations.

 This app has three pages:
 * **Home:** This page offers an overview of flight activity trends.
 Users can explore interactive line charts to examine overall flight trends or focus on specific airlines.
 They can also analyze flight data by selecting specific months and explore the impact of delays on air travel, highlighting the top 5 airports affected by various delay types.